We at the Betty and Davis Fitzgerald Foundation are humbled by the work of non-profits in Georgia. There are so many we would like to help!

 The Foundation follows a two-step process in determining grant awards:

-Email the Foundation with an attachment of your one-page proposal.
+Email the Foundation with an attachment of your one-page proposal; the Foundation only accepts proposals sent via email.
 The board will determine which one-page proposals to investigate further (Step 2).

-- In your one-page proposal, specify the use of the grant, the amount of the grant request, the geographical area that will benefit from the grant, the focus area of the grant (Mental Health, Education Success, or Job Readiness), and the email address we should use when responding to you.
+- In your one-page proposal, specify the use of the grant, the amount of the grant request, the geographical area that will benefit from the grant, the focus area of the grant (Mental Health, Student Success, or Employment Success), and the email address we should use when responding to you.

 - In your email to us, include your 501c3 number (also called EIN or Employer Information Number).
 Also email your 501c3 name if it’s different from your organization name and explain the connection.
 The government prohibits foundations from awarding grants to any organization other than a currently qualified 501c3 organization.